JackAdams/meteor-editable-list/README.md

 	EditableText.useTransactions = true;

 Or if you only want transactions on particular instances of the widget, pass `useTransaction=true` or `useTransaction=false` to override the default that was set via `EditableText.useTransactions`, but this will only work if you also set `EditableText.clientControlsTransactions=true` (by default it is `false`).
 If you set the `EditableText.useTransactions` value on the server, without changing `EditableText.clientControlsTransactions`, it doesn't matter what you set on the client (or pass from the client), you will always get the behaviour as set on the server.

+__Note:__ you can set `objectTypeText="tag"` to make the transaction description say "added tag" instead of "added list item".
+(Replace "tag" with the name of whatever type of item is in the list.)

 #### Security